frnmst/the-flux-of-thought/README.md

 ## Tests

-It has been tested on [Parabola GNU/Linux-libre](https://www.parabola.nu/) and on Firefox Klar on Android.
+It has been tested on Iceweasel for [Parabola GNU/Linux-libre](https://www.parabola.nu/) and on Firefox Klar for Android.

 ## This version compared to the The Plain Libre